nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/upgrading-from-nautobot-v1.md

 ## Database (ORM) Changes

 !!! warning
     Changes were made to model and related model fields.
 In some cases this may invalidate or make subtle changes to existing Permission Constraint filter data.
 Please review the [Permission Constraint Migration](#permission-constraint-migration) section above for more information.
-These changes might also affect Filer Extensions you have written in your apps.
+These changes might also affect Filter Extensions you have written in your apps.

 ### Database Field Behavior Changes